Megapixel99/GAM/CONTRIBUTING.md

 manager such as [n](https://www.npmjs.com/package/n) or [nvm](https://github.com/nvm-sh/nvm)

 ##### To Do:
-- Modify build script for Windows and Linux
+- Modify build script for Windows
 - Fix issue in the use of `sudo` in the build script with zshell.
 - Modify commands so they work in different volumes/drives